 After Maariv, the Gabbai announces: "V'Yaakov Holach Ledarkoi" - "And Yaakov went on his way".
 This indicates that the Yom Tov season has finished, and it is now time to "unpack the merchandise" received during Tishrei, to actualize one's resolutions, and "go" in the way of Torah and Mitzvos.

 Havdalah is recited without Besomim and candles.
+(V'Yiten Lecha is not recited.)

 ISRU CHAG